YKK

 The YKK Group (YKKグループ, Waikeikei Gurūpu) is a Japanese group of manufacturing companies.
-They are the world's largest zipper manufacturer, also producing other fastening products, architectural products, plastic hardware and industrial machinery.
+It is the world's largest zipper manufacturer, also producing other fastening products, architectural products, plastic hardware and industrial machinery.

 The initials YKK stand for Yoshida Kōgyō Kabushiki gaisha (吉田工業株式会社), which was the name of the company from 1945 until 1994.
-YKK produces fasteners and architectural products at 109 YKK facilities in 71 countries worldwide.
+YKK produces fasteners and architectural products at 112 YKK facilities in 70 countries worldwide.

 History

-Pre World War II
+Before World War II

 What would later become YKK operated initially as San-es Shokai and was founded by Tadao Yoshida in Higashi Nihonbashi, Tokyo in January 1934.
 The company specialized in marketing of fastening products.
-In February 1938 San-es Shokai was renamed to Yoshida Kogyosho.
-WWII was under way by 1939, and the next major corporate event would not take place until February 1942 when the company reorganized as a limited corporation.
+In February 1938, San-es Shokai was renamed to Yoshida Kogyosho.
+WWII was underway by 1939, and the next major corporate event would not take place until February 1942 when the company reorganized as a limited corporation.

 After World War II

-In January 1946 the company registered the YKK trademark.
+In January 1946, the company registered the YKK trademark.
 A major technological change came in 1950, when the company purchased a chain machine from the U.S. that allowed the automation of the zipper making process.
 Previously, YKK zippers were made by hand, and hence had an inferior quality compared to automated zippers from abroad.

 In March 1951, YKK relocated its headquarters to Chūō, Tokyo.
 In May 1955, a new plant was opened in Kurobe, Toyama.
 In August 1958, the headquarters was again relocated to Taitō, Tokyo.
 In this year, the company also introduced its new Conceal brand that does not show the teeth of the zippers.
 Another major step came in November 1959, with the opening of its first overseas location, producing YKK zippers in New Zealand.
 YKK's first US office opened in New York City in 1960 and is now the country's top supplier of zippers and other fastening devices such as snaps and buttons.
 As the company grew, it brought every step of manufacturing in-house, including smelting brass and dyeing cloth.